Recycling at your place of business is not only good for the environment, but can improve your image to your customers.

 - You’ve just saved materials.
 Instead of going to a landfill or incinerator, that bottle or can will gain new life as a new bottle, can or other object.

 - You’ve saved a trip to the oil well, mine or gas field.
-Because you reused the material in step one, we don’t have to make another trip to the well head or mine shaft to get more stuff out of the earth.
+Because you reused the material in step one, there isn’t a growing need to extract resources from the oil well head or mine shaft in order to get more stuff out of the earth.

 - You’ve preserved habitat.
 Face it- no matter how carefully done, mining and oil drilling creates habitat damage.
-Sometimes just a little, sometimes massive amounts.
 Using less saves habitat and our natural systems.

 - You’ve created jobs.
 Recycling requires people to do it.
 Repairing or refurbishing old equipment requires labor.
 By reusing, restoring and recycling, you create green jobs for the people who do the work.

 - You feel better about yourself.
-You’re not some slacker tossing perfectly good materials into the trash heap or oceans and streams.
 You’re a responsible citizen who’s making a better world for all of us.